Orton Library

 • Computer use and wifi access outside of school hours: free for two hours for members

-• CoderDojo – a free programming club aimed at young people aged 7-17, 2.15-3.15pm every other Saturday during term time.
+• CoderDojo – a free programming club aimed at young people aged 7-17 during term time.
 Book here, or for more information contact them on their Facebook page or email them at [email protected].

 Access to the library is wheelchair-friendly.